mirceaulinic/mirceaulinic.github.io/_posts/2018-08-10-network-automation-at-scale.md

 As mentioned above, and it is good to remember that for one device managed, you need to start up a Proxy Minion process.
 The reader will immediately notice that for 1000s or network devices you need to start and maintain 1000s of processes.
-And is not particularly trivial... when you do this manually. :-) But, as you'll see below, with the right approach, it can be reduced very easily to a 10 liner Jinja and YAML with very little effort.
+And this not particularly trivial... when you do it manually. :-) But, as you'll see below, with the right approach, it can be reduced very easily to a 10 liner Jinja and YAML with very little effort.